jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

     [Methane], [446],
   ),
   kind: table,
-  caption: [Speed of sound in various substances.
+  caption: [Speed of sound in various media.
 Gases are measured at $20 " " degree.c$ and $1 "bar"$ @Sigloch2022.],
 ) <tab_26>

-Each medium possesses a characteristic speed of sound, which represents how pressure changes or sound waves propagate through it.
+Each medium possesses a characteristic speed of sound, which represents how pressure changes or sound waves propagate through the material.
 The mathematical description is given in @eq_8, where $a$, $p$, and $rho$ denote the speed of sound, pressure, and density, respectively @Sigloch2022.

 $ a = sqrt((d p)/(d rho)) $<eq_8>

-A high speed of sound in a substance corresponds to a high information transmission speed.
+A high speed of sound in a medium corresponds to a high information transmission speed.
 For instance, when one end of a steel rod is struck, the sound travels to the other end at $5170 "m/s"$, making it quickly audible.
 The speed of sound in hydrogen at $20 " " degree.c$ and $1 "bar"$ is $1300 "m/s"$, significantly higher than in air ($343 "m/s"$).
 Consequently, information exchange within hydrogen occurs more rapidly than in air.
 This characteristic is crucial for understanding the behavior of pressurized hydrogen released into the atmosphere.
 Air experiences a pressure shock at $343 "m/s"$, triggering a pronounced temperature increase.
 In contrast, hydrogen can reach nearly four times this speed before a pressure shock occurs.
 A proposed simplified explanation for the high temperature increase during pressure shocks is as follows: When air molecules lack sufficient time to adapt to pressure changes due to slow information transport, they are forced to change abruptly.
 This phenomenon is analogous to a supersonic aircraft encountering air molecules before they can "receive information" about its approach.
 The resulting rapid compression and numerous, hard, impulsive collisions lead to a meaningful conversion of kinetic energy into thermal energy, causing a substantial temperature increase.
 It's worth noting that this process occurs primarily in compressible media such as gases, which is why shock waves are prominent in air and hydrogen.
 The temperature contours associated with @fig_22 are presented in @fig_23.
 Notably, temperatures exceeding $1000 "K "$ are typically associated with explosions @Frost2021 @Lebel2013 @Cashdollar2007 @Goroshin2006.